prajdabre/multiindicmt24/_pages/about.md

 ### Task Description

-The task covers 22 Indic Languages (Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Oriya, Punjabi, Sindhi (Arabic script), Sinhala, Tamil, Telugu, Santali, Kashmiri (Arabic and Devanagari script), Maithili, Sanskrit and Urdu), Dogri, Bodo, Manipuri and English.
+The task covers English and 22 Indic Languages, namely, Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Oriya, Punjabi, Sindhi (Arabic script), Sinhala, Tamil, Telugu, Santali, Kashmiri (Arabic and Devanagari script), Maithili, Sanskrit, Urdu, Dogri, Bodo and Manipuri.
 We will evaluate the submissions on 44 translation directions (English-Indic and Indic-English).
 We will also evaluate the performance of 5 Indic-Indic pairs: Bengali-Hindi, Tamil-Telugu, Hindi-Malayalam and Sindhi-Punjabi.
 We encourage the use of multilingualism and transfer-learning by leveraging monolingual data, backtranslation and (potentially) LLMs, to develop high quality systems.

 ### Corpora